undecV/APCalculator/readme.md

 # AP / Stamina Calculator

-This is an AP (Stamina) calculator designed for Blue Archive events.
+This is an AP (Stamina) calculator designed for BlueArchive events.

 ~~May also be applicable to other games.~~